-Besides just living in your hair, lice can also find ways to inhabit the clothing you wear.
+Besides just living in your hair, lice also find ways to inhabit the clothing you wear.

-If the clothing is worn repeatedly without washing, it might be the ideal place for nits to hatch and the louse larvae to mature.
-If a living human, ready to furnish blood, is putting on the same clothes day after day, the louse has a built-in life of ease.
+If clothing is worn repeatedly without washing, it might ideal place for nits to hatch and these louse larvae to mature.
+If live human, ready the furnish blood, is putting on same clothes day after day, an louse has built-in life of ease.

 So dealing with body lice is really just an issue of hygiene.
-Simply washing your clothing and bedding regularly you can completely avoid the problem.
+Simply washing of clothing and bedding regularly you can completely avoid the problem.

 The life cycle of lice have 3 distinct stages: egg, nymph and adult.

 Lice eggs are called nits (hence the term, nit picking).
 The are small (0.8mm by 0.3mm), oval shaped and ussually a yellowish white.
 Their small size makes them hard to see, and many times they are confused for dandruff.

 When the nits are laid by the female louse they are ‘cemented’ to the base of a shaft of hair.
 This securely holds the egg in place.
 Nits are usually found attached within 6mm of the scalp.

 The nits take about a week to hatch (between 6 and 9 days).

 When a nit hatches it releases a nymph.
 The remaining egg shell becomes easier to see as it turns a dull yellow.
 It still remains attached to the hair shaft.